Jameak/CursorPagination/README.md

 For Offset pagination, use `OffsetPaginator` instead.

-### Retrieving the cursor pointing to the next page
+### Retrieving the cursor pointing to the next page as an opaque string
 Each returned page-object includes a helper that exposes the cursor used to retrieve the next page.

 #### KeySet pagination